Nice offers a blend of Mediterranean climate and French Riviera elegance, attracting tourists year-round.

 Things to Do in Winter

 For up-to-date information on winter activities and current events in Nice, I recommend checking out Explore Côte d’Azur as an additional resource to enhance your visit.
 Here are some winter travel ideas to get you started.

 Here are a few tips on how we can travel more responsibly in the French Riviera and Nice at Christmas.

-Use Renewable Energy: Several hotels in Nice prioritise the use of renewable energy sources.
-By choosing to stay in these accommodations you’re supporting initiatives that reduce reliance on fossil fuels.
+Use Renewable Energy: Several hotels in Nice prioritise using renewable energy sources.
+By staying in these places, you’re supporting initiatives that reduce reliance on fossil fuels.